Ground state properties of a Tonks-Girardeau Gas in a periodic potential: Many-body properties of TG gas in periodic potentials

 \subsection{Momentum density distribution}

-Although the position density profiles and energy are exactly the same between the hardcore boson gas and their corresponding spinless fermion conterpart due to Bose-Fermi mapping theorem, the momentum distributions differ considerably from each other \cite{Wubiao,Zhangyunbo}.
-The momentum distribution can be obtained from the SPRDM as
+Although the position density profiles and energy spectrum are exactly the same between the hardcore boson gas and its corresponding spinless free fermion gas due to Bose-Fermi mapping theorem, the momentum density distributions differ considerably from each other \cite{Wubiao,Zhangyunbo}.
+The momentum density distributions can be obtained from the SPRDM as